Marco Formentini (politician)

 Marco Formentini (14 April 1930 – 2 January 2021) was an Italian politician from the Northern League, then for the Democrats and finally for The Daisy.
 During his youth, he was a member of the Italian Socialist Party.

-After being a member first of the Italian (1992–1993), and then the European Parliament (1994–2004), he was mayor of Milan from 1993 to 1997.
+After being a member first of the Italian (1992–1993), and then the European Parliament (1994–2004).

+He was mayor of Milan from 1993 to 1997.
+He managed the Via Palestro massacre.
+In January 1997, he faced a public confrontation with Giorgio Strehler over the management of the Piccolo Teatro.

 Elected for the second time to the European Parliament in 1999, he switched to Romano Prodi's Democrats soon after the election.